| About the Journal

 Letter to the Editor:

-Brief letters (maximum of 1000 words, including up to 5 references; no tables or figures) will be considered if they include the notation “For publication”.
-Case reports or any other uncontrolled observations should ordinarily be submitted as Letters to the Editor.
+Brief letters (maximum of 500 words, including up to 5 references; no tables or figures) will be considered if they include the notation “For publication”.
+Interesting cases or any other uncontrolled observations should ordinarily be submitted as Letters to the Editor, though the journal has a separate submission type of case reports/case series.
 Letters critical of an article published in the Journal are highly encouraged but must be received within three months of the article’s publication.
 Such letters must cite the original article.
 Letters that do not meet these specifications will be returned immediately.

 Book Review and Media Review: